vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 Out: Array([0, 2, 4, 6], dtype=int32)
 ```

-That's kinda interesting, but I am not seeing a great deal of pull towards Jax over NumPy so far.
+All somewhat interesting, but so far there isn't a great deal of pull towards
+JAX over NumPy.
 It gets more concerning when we start timing the functions:
 ```python
 x1_np, x2_np = np.asarray(x1), np.asarray(x2)
 %timeit x1_np @ x2_np